BizStream/xperience-blog-template/README.md

      - `<Solution Name>` will be used as the starting prefix of all generated class libraries, we recommend using the `SiteName` specified in the Kentico Installer (e.g. `dotnet new bzs-xp-blog -n MyBlog` will result in the creation of `MyBlog.sln`, `MyBlog.Core.Abstractions`, `MyBlog.Infrastracture.Abstractions`, etc).
      - `<Kentico Solution Folder>` should be the path to the parent folder containing the `CMSApp`, and other Kentico components created by the Kentico Installer.
    - Open `CMSApp.sln` to ensure the solution was configured
-     - Ensure that `<Solution Name>.Infrastructure.Kentico.Xperience.Modules.AzureStorage` has been added to the Solution, along with `default.ruleset` and other root solution files.
+     - Ensure that `<Solution Name>.Infrastructure.Xperience.AzureMediaStorage` has been added to the Solution, along with `default.ruleset` and other root solution files.
-     - Ensure that `CMSApp.csproj` references the `<Solution Name>.Infrastructure.Kentico.Xperience.Modules.AzureStorage` project.
+     - Ensure that `CMSApp.csproj` references the `<Solution Name>.Infrastructure.Xperience.AzureMediaStorage` project.
      - Ensure that `CMSApp.csproj` includes and compiles `CMS\RegisterModules.cs`.

 5. Import Kentico Objects